Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![The help icon should not be used as a trigger for a Tooltip.
 The help icon can be used with Popovers when a link to more helpful information might be necessary.](/images/don-t-6.svg)

 <docs-do-not>
 The help icon should not be used as a trigger for a Tooltip.
-The help icon can be used with <a href="/design-system/components/popovers/">Popovers</a> when a link to more helpful information might be necessary.
+The help icon can be used with <a href="/design-system/components/popovers" style="display: inherit">Popovers</a> when a link to more helpful information might be necessary.
 </docs-do-not>

 </div>